MacCarmike History, Family Crest & Coats of Arms

 The surname MacCarmike was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the MacCarmike family
+Early History of the MacCarmike family

 This web page shows only a small excerpt of our MacCarmike research.
 Another 75 words (5 lines of text) covering the years 1132, 1811, 1794 and 1865 are included under the topic Early MacCarmike History in all our PDF Extended History products and printed products wherever possible.